Ayla's questions echoed between them, but neither man let it show.

 Shortly behind Raphael, Phoenix bolted.

-He was standing all alone, facing a choice of following his comrades or turning back and losing the scent.
+He was standing all alone, facing the choice of following his comrades or turning back and losing the scent.

 Finally, his choice was made, but not without a little huffing and puffing.